 Purpose of Ruling 59-60 for Business Appraisal

 According to the IRS document, Ruling 59-60 is used for multiple valuation purposes.
-In fact, to date the most cited, referenced and adhered to portion of the tax code when developing a business valuation report, and according to law, all business valuators must adhere to it when performing an valuation on any company.
+In fact, to date the most cited, referenced and adhered to a portion of the tax code when developing a business valuation report, and according to law, all business appraisal services and valuators must adhere to it when performing a valuation on any company.
 In today’s business world, Ruling 59-60 is used to determine the fair market value of stocks in a closely held corporation.
 A business valuation report for purposes of litigation of a closely held corporation must follow the IRS Ruling 59-60 of the United States Tax Code for services in business valuation report methods.

-Business Appraisal Report For Closely Held Corporations
+Business Appraisal Services & Reports For Closely Held Corporations

-The definition of a closely held corporation is one that a limited number of shareholders own, or one for which all shares of stock are issued to a single family or very small group.
+The definition of a closely held corporation is one that a limited number of shareholders own or one for which all shares of stock are issued to a single family or very small group.
 Because the group is so small, trading of stocks is not likely, so there is essentially no way to determine the actual fair market value of the stocks in question.
 As such, a valuation of the stocks must be made using other means.

 Stock Appraisal Report

 The Ruling deals with the appraisal of a common stock when its “market quotation” is either unavailable, or it is available but scarce and its very low or very high value does not truly represent the fair market value of the stock itself.
 This is a typical situation when dealing with a closely held corporation, and most everyone has a different opinion and definition of what fair market value report is or what it should be when valuating common stock of a closely held corporation.
 The 59-60 Valuation Valuation Ruling is very important because it deals with determining what may or may not be used to determine the fair market appraisal value of a closely held corporation’s common stock.
 In fact, the ruling specifically states that any data and other factors that may be relevant to the stock’s value must be used to help determine what the appraisal of the stock should be had it been traded on a publicly traded market.
-However, different business appraisers interpret what “relevant financial data” means differently, depending on who is reading the statement and making the business and stock valuation report.
+However, different business appraiser services interpret what “relevant financial data” means differently, depending on who is reading the statement and making the business and stock valuation report.

 If the stocks of a closely held corporation were publicly traded on the stock exchange, it would be easier to determine fair market valuation.
 However, because they typically are not traded publicly, a business appraiser must consider the following fundamental factors when determining a stock’s value: